-4.8 PROBATE CALENDAR
+4.20 PROBATE CALENDAR AND SETTINGS

-Probate matters are heard in Monterey on Wednesday mornings.
-Please see the court website at www.monterey.courts.ca.gov for available dates.
-The petitioner shall leave the space for the date blank.
-The clerk will fill in the next available date on the document.
+Probate matters are heard in Monterey on Wednesdays.
+Please see the court's website at www.monterey.courts.ca.gov for available dates.

+When filing a petition or other paper requiring a hearing, submit a notice of hearing.
+If a hearing has not been scheduled, the petitioner shall leave the space for the date blank.
+The clerk will fill in the next available date on the document, unless the date requested in the e-filing comment is available.
 Petitioner may request a particular date when submitting the documents.